foundriesio/docs/source/reference-manual/ota/configuring.rst

 Further Reading
 ~~~~~~~~~~~~~~~

-More details can be found in :ref:`ref-configuration-management`.
+More details can be found in :ref:`ref-fioconfig`.

 .. _fioctl command line tool:
    https://github.com/foundriesio/fioctl/releases